jetwater171-debug/Leo-TDS/README.en.md

 Ethereum: 0xBC118D3FDE78eE393A154C29A4545c575506ad6B
 ```

-# Yellow Cloaker - Documentation (EN)
+# Yellow TDS - Documentation (EN)

 ## What this project is

-Yellow Cloaker is a PHP traffic routing app that decides per-visitor action (`white`/`black`/`trafficback`) using campaign rules, with click logging, lead tracking, postbacks, and an admin UI.
+Yellow TDS is a PHP traffic routing app that decides per-visitor action (`white`/`black`/`trafficback`) using campaign rules, with click logging, lead tracking, postbacks, and an admin UI.

 ## Current requirements